NTP over HTTP

-Sitting in a dark office, after swearing for hours at ATI video cards I noticed time on my PC was incorrect.
-“No problem” I thought as I started typing ntpdatebut before finishing I realised that our belovedIT department had blocked most of the Internet.
-Checking the time on a watch or a mobile phone was not an option — I have neither — nor was looking at GKrellM on another PC — that’s just lame.
+ntpdate.
+That’s where it struck me that our beloved IT department had blocked most of the Internet.
+Checking the time on a watch or a mobile phone was not an option — I had neither — nor was looking at GKrellM on another PC — that’s lame.

 httpdate="$(wget --no-cache -S -O /dev/null google.com 2>&1 | sed -n -e 's/ *Date: *//p' -eT -eq)" [ -n "$httpdate" ] && date -s "$httpdate"

-It also requites GNU coreutils (for date's -sswitch) (but implementing simple RFC1123 date parseris not that hard), wget (which can however be replaced by other tools including telnet) and sed (which is POSIX utility and also can be replaced by a 13-line C program).
+-s switch) (but implementing simple RFC1123 date parser is not that hard), wget (which can however be replaced by other tools including telnet) and sed (which is POSIX utility and also can be replaced by a 13-line C program).